dreamofwhy/FirstGitPractice/README.md

 14. `git commit -m “added an Author ALL CAPS!”`

-15. `git push origin AddAuthors`
+15. `git push origin AddAuthors_PUNetID`

 16. Go look at your pull request on cs360f14/FirstGitPractice.
 Does it reflect the new commits?

 17. `git checkout master`

-18. Finally, `git merge --no-ff AddAuthors` copy the commits from AddAuthors over to master
+18. Finally, `git merge --no-ff AddAuthors_PUNetID` copy the commits from AddAuthors over to master

 ###Further Documenation###